basquiatmarley/Fanalyst.docs/privacy-policy.md

 or fill out a form.

 -   Name / Username
--   Phone Numbers
 -   Email Addresses
--   Job Titles
 -   Password

 We also collect information from mobile devices for a better user experience, although these features are completely optional:

--   Location (GPS): Location data helps to create an accurate representation of your interests, and this can be used to bring more targeted and relevant ads to potential customers.
--   Phonebook (Contacts list): Your contacts list allows the app to be much more easy to use by the user, since accessing your contacts from the app makes you save tons of time.
--   Camera (Pictures): Granting camera permission allows the user to upload any picture straight from the app, you can safely deny camera permissions for this app.
 -   Photo Gallery (Pictures): Granting photo gallery access allows the user to upload any picture from their photo gallery, you can safely deny photo gallery access for this app.